slint-ui/slint/api/cpp/docs/index.rst

 Architecture
 ============

-An application is composed of the business logic written in C++ and the `.60` user interface design markup, which is compiled to native code.
+An application is composed of the business logic written in C++ and the `.slint` user interface design markup, which is compiled to native code.

 .. image:: https://sixtyfps.io/resources/architecture.drawio.svg